pharaox/travelers/README.md

 ### Character Travel

 This mod makes characters travel to their default location (also called their "home") when it changes instead of teleporting.
-This applies to both landed and unlanded characters, and covers all possible cases, including the following:
+This applies to both playable (landed, or landless adventurers) and unplayable characters, and covers all possible cases, including the following:

 * Marriage as a minor partner
 * Joining a different court due to being invited, becoming a guest, etc.